sympy/sympy/doc/src/modules/solvers/diophantine.rst

 >>> diop_DN(5, 920)
 []

-Unfortunately, our equation does not have solutions.
+Unfortunately, our equation has no solution.

 Now let's turn to homogeneous ternary quadratic equations.
 These equations are of the form `ax^2 + by^2 + cz^2 + dxy + eyz + fzx = 0`.
 These type of equations